Protein-Nucleic Acid Complex Modeling with Frame Averaging Transformer: Experiments

 \paragraph{Case Study} Two examples of protein-DNA (PDB id: 7DVV) and protein-RNA (PDB id: 7KX9) complexes are provided in Figure~\ref{fig:case_study}, which shows a visual comparison between the actual (left) and the predicted (right) contact maps.
 Note that only the residues involved in the actual contact map are presented for a clear demonstration\footnote{We sort the residue IDs alongside the row ID so that the contact map appears diagnostic.}.
 The complete contact map can be found in Appendix~\ref{app:case_study}.
 We can find that despite the sparsity of contact pairs, the predicted contact maps show a high degree of accuracy when compared to the ground truth.

 \paragraph{Time Comparison} Table~\ref{tab:rose_time} shows the average and total inference time of \model and \rose on the test cases for the contact map prediction task, including the time for predicting the unbound structures for \model.
-The predicted structures used for the evaluation of \model are generated without MSAs, demonstrating a significantly faster inference speed by orders of magnitude.
+The predicted structures used for the evaluation of \model are generated without protein and RNA MSAs, demonstrating a significantly faster inference speed by orders of magnitude.
+For the unsupervised aptamer screening task, while \rose requires only a single MSA search for each protein target, it needs to search MSAs for each RNA candidate sequence separately.
+Besides, the inclusion of MSAs results in a large input sequence matrix, leading to a time-consuming folding process of \rose.